Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/5-XCM_in_Polkadot/XCM_in_polkadot_slides.md

 - `AllowUnpaidExecutionFrom` lets a system parachain have free execution in the relay.
 - `AllowKnownQueryResponses` and `AllowSubscriptionsFrom`, as we know already, are mostly used for versioning.

+Notes:

+Child system parachains are parachains that contain core polkadot features, and usually they get a paraId of less than 1000.
+They are allocated by Polkadot governance.

+`AllowKnownQueryResponses` will check pallet-xcm storage to know whether the response is expected.

 ---

 ## 🤝 Trusted teleporters in Rococo